gameflow-tv/flume_mobile/www/docs/getting-started/installation.md

   },
 );
 ```

-As you might have noticed, we're also wrapping our `MaterialApp` with the `Ambiance` widget.
-This provides a fallback ambiance provider.
-Most UI components need an `Ambiance` widget in the tree.

 :::info
 We're actively working to get rid of the `MaterialApp` glue.
 This approach will be deprecated in the future in favor of `FlumeApp`.